-Dysarthria is a condition that occurs when there are problems with the muscles that help you talk.
+Dysarthria is a condition that occurs when there are problems with the part of the brain, nerves, or muscles that help you talk.
 Most times, dysarthria occurs:

 - As a result of brain damage after a stroke, head injury, or brain cancer